barbeau/transit/gtfs/spec/en/examples/README.md

 ## Example GTFS Feed

 This example GTFS feed shows comma-delimited data samples for each file in a transit feed.
 The sample data files shown here aren't all related to each other.
-You can also [download a complete GTFS feed](sample-feed-1.zip) in final form to work with as well.
+You can also [download a complete GTFS feed](sample-feed-1.zip) in final form to work with as well, or browse the individual files of that same feed online [here](sample-feed-1).

 ### agency.txt